Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: Methods

-Next, the outputs are obtained through Eqn.~\ref{eqn:attention}, which are the weighted sums of the value vectors and the weight assigned to each column in $\mathrm{V}$ is a compatibility function of $\mathrm{Q}$ with the corresponding $\mathrm{K}$ at the same vector index.
-The dot-product is scaled by $\sqrt{d_{k}}$, as suggested in \cite{Vaswani2017Attention}.
+{The outputs of the self-attention mechanism are obtained through Eqn.~\ref{eqn:attention}, which represents the weighted sums of the value vectors ($\mathrm{V}$) with the weights assigned based on a compatibility function between the query vectors ($\mathrm{Q}$) and the corresponding key vectors ($\mathrm{K}$) at the same vector index.
+Note that, the dot-product between $\mathrm{Q}$ and $\mathrm{K}$ is scaled by $\sqrt{d_{k}}$ as suggested in \cite{Vaswani2017Attention}.
+As shown in Eqn.~\ref{eqn:attention2}, another learnable matrix $\mathrm{W}^{O} \in \mathbb{R}^{d_v \times d_x}$ projects the intermediate results to a new matrix with the same dimension as $\mathrm{X}$.}